Toshakins/yoecwid-cli/README.md

 # yoecwid-cli

-Tool to create a store for live preview usage.
+Tool to create a store for the template live preview.

 Outputs the id of a created store and owner's email.